ngand000/nicebreakers/userManual.md

 - Start up your web-browser and simply visit this website:
   - https://deployable-page.d3pb2yef2pgy2m.amplifyapp.com/

-- Alternativly if you wish you can follow the "How to Build/Run System" instructions in the DeveloperGuidelines to run this app on a localhost port
+- Alternatively, if you wish you can follow the "How to Build/Run System" instructions in the Developer Guidelines to run this app on a localhost port
-  - Warning: this option requires extra software and authentication with the team, it is not reccomended if you are not a developer
+  - Warning: this option requires extra software and authentication with the team, it is not recommended if you are not a developer

 ## How to Use the Software